alin23/alinpanaitiu.com/content/blog/woodworking-escape-from-software-absurdity.md

 I say *legendary* because it has over 9000 reactions and most are positive.
 There's a reason why so many devs resonate with that comment.

-A lot of us said at some time things like *"I'm gonna throw my laptop out the window and start a farm"*.
+A lot of us said at some point things like *"I'm gonna throw my laptop out the window and start a farm"*.
 Even my last team leader sent me a message out of the blue saying *"I think I'll run a bar.
 I want to be a bartender and listen to other people's stories, not figure out why protobuf doesn't deserialize data that worked JUST FINE for the past three years"*.

 You know the drill, sometimes the world of software development feels so absurd that you just want to buy a hundred alpaca and sell some wool socks and forget about solving conflicts in `package.json` for the rest of your life.

-I went through those stages too: when the Agile meetings got so absurd that we were being asked to estimate JIRA task time in T-shirt sizes, I quit my well paying job so I can spend that time creating macOS apps.
+I went through those stages too: when the Agile meetings at my last job got so absurd that we were being asked to estimate JIRA task time in T-shirt sizes, I took the decision to quit that comfy well paying job for the uncertainty of making a living from macOS apps. *I had only one app that didn't even work on the latest Apple Silicon chips, and it was making $0, so I really took a bet with it.*

-Recently, when people started coming with so many unrealistic and absurd expectations and demands about my apps, I think I'll soon quit software development altogether.
-It's just not making sense anymore for me.
+Recently, when people started coming with so many unrealistic and absurd expectations and demands about what my apps should do, I started thinking if it would be possible to leave software development for a more physical trade.

 ## A bit of history